johannasantos/code-challenge/README.md

 # Testing amazon search

-A test for Solstice assignment that search in www.amazon.com for the third element on the second page for the search related with the word 'Alexa'.
+A test that search in www.amazon.com for the third element on the second page for the search related with the word 'Alexa'.

 # This test should be run with pytest